Introduction

 Save story runs

 Save a story run to easily find testing data when making future updates to your story.
-Re-run the saved inputs in your story at any time, regardless of your set event retention
+We recommend saving a story run per branch in your workflow to capture all relevant paths an event could travel.
+Test or re-run your saved run in your story at any time, regardless of your set event retention

 💡Note